 Importing your Exam Results

 Exam Results imports are reserved for the End of Year examination grades that your students receive on Results Day.
-Any other grades should be entered as a monitoring point.
+Any other grades should be entered as a Monitoring Point.
 You will be able to import these Exam Results on or before results day (during the JCQ embargo period).

-The first step to importing your results is to click on the Data Management section from the homepage and then click 'Cohorts':
+The first step to importing your results is to click on the Data Management section from the homepage and then click Cohorts:

 Before importing your exam results, you need to make sure you have at least imported your Student Data and Prior Attainment data.
+In the Cohorts screen, if the current academic year looks like the screenshot below, then you will be able to import your exam results (please note Teaching Data and Personalised Targets are not required before importing results):

 After you have opened the import, please select which key stage you want to import results for:

-Once you've selected your key stage, click 'Next' in the bottom right-hand corner and then prepare your data in Excel.
+Once you've selected your key stage, click Next in the bottom right-hand corner and then prepare your data in Excel.
+If you use SIMS, you can use the report definitions to export your results from SIMS into Excel.
+We also have report definitions available for Arbor and ISAMs.

 Those report definitions will export your data into Excel so you can import the data into Alps.
+If you don't use any of the MIS' mentioned, you'll need to make sure your data is in one of our accepted formats, detailed in the Excel Import tab:

-Your data can either be in a row per entry format:
+Your data can either be in a Row per Entry format:

-Or in a marksheet format:
+Or in a Marksheet format:

 Whichever format you're using, you need to make sure you choose the correct option from the 3rd step of the import: